Fürfeld: Jewish history

 One member of Fürfeld's Jewish community fell in the First World War, Alfons Scharff (b.
 2 August 1894 in Frei-Laubersheim, d.
 30 September 1918).
 In the way of institutions, the Jewish community had a synagogue, a religious school, a mikveh and a graveyard.
 A further graveyard was to be found in neighbouring Frei-Laubersheim.
 To fulfil the community's religious requirements, a teacher of religion was hired who also worked as the shatz and the shochet.
 The post had a high turnover and was forever appearing in the employment advertisements.
 The community belonged to the regional rabbinate in Bingen.
 Two members of Fürfeld's Jewish community fell in the First World War, Sgt.
 Salomon Kahn (b.
 8 February 1885 in Fürfeld, d.
 8 October 1918) and Bernhard Strauß (b.
 29 August 1887 in Fürfeld, d.
 8 September 1917).
 About 1924, when there were still 68 persons in the Jewish community (6.0% of all together 1,130), the community heads were Salomon Brück, Joseph Goldschmidt and Ferdinand Strauß from Frei-Laubersheim.
 Working as teacher, cantor and shochet since 1891 had been Moses Mayer, and he continued in these functions until 1926.
 In 1923/1924, he taught five children in religion.
 Among Jewish clubs were the charitable club Chevra Kadisha (חברה קדישא), led from 1924 to 1932 by Nathan Kahn with 25 members, the Israelite Women's Club (led in 1924 by Hermann Kahn's wife with 10 members, and in 1932 by Nathan Kahn's wife) and the nursing association, led from 1924 to 1932 by Nathan Kahn.
 In 1932, the community heads were Salomon Bruch (1st), Joseph Goldschmidt (2nd) and Ferdinand Strauß (3rd).
 By then, Schama Neumann, from Poland, was working as teacher, cantor and shochet in the community.
 After Adolf Hitler and the Nazis seized power in 1933, every member of the Jewish community moved away or emigrated over the next six years in the face of antisemitic laws that stripped Jews of their rights, the economic boycott and other repressive measures.
 By 1933, there were 56 persons in the Jewish community (4.8% of all together 1,162).
 According to writer Arnsberg, 15 of the Jews from Fürfeld emigrated to the United States, four went to South America and one each to the Netherlands, the United Kingdom and Palestine.
 Others moved within Germany, especially to Frankfurt and Mainz.
 Schama Neumann, mentioned above, was already locked up in the Osthofen concentration camp in 1933, but by 1937 he had evidently been released for he then moved to Frankfurt.
 In early 1939, there were still 15 Jewish inhabitants in Fürfeld, but before this year had ended, all had left the village.
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Fürfeld or lived there for a long time, 26 died in the time of the Third Reich (birthdates in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Fürfeld or lived there for a long time, 26 were killed during Nazi persecution (birthdates in brackets):